 And while you’re filing your federal return, don’t forget your state return.
 Some states will automatically extend your state return when you file a federal extension, but some require their own form.
 Ask your tax preparer, or check with your state’s Department of Revenue to see which form your state uses.

-Partnerships, LLCs and S-Corps use Form 7004, Application for Automatic Extension of Time to File Certain Business Income Tax, Information, and Other Returns to request an extension.
+Partnerships, limited liability companies (LLCs), and S corporations use Form 7004, Application for Automatic Extension of Time to File Certain Business Income Tax, Information, and Other Returns, to request an extension.

-Because these entities are not taxed at the entity level on their income, you don’t need to send in an estimated tax payment with your extension.
-Instead, you should determine the income that will “flow through” to your individual tax return and pay estimated tax with your individual extension.
+Because these entities are not taxed at the entity level on their income, you don’t need to send in an estimated tax payment with your extension Form 7004.
+Instead, you’ll need to also file an extension for your Form 1040 personal tax return.
+With that extension, you should determine the income that will flow through to your individual tax return and pay estimated tax with your individual extension.

-As with partnership, LLC and S-Corp returns, C Corporations use Form 7004 to file for an extension.
-The extension can be e-filed or mailed, but you should send it via certified or registered mail for proof of mailing if you choose not to e-file.
+As with partnership, LLC, and S corporation tax returns, C corporations use Form 7004 to file for an extension.
+The extension Form 7004 can be e-filed or mailed, but you should send it via certified or registered mail for proof of mailing if you choose not to e-file.

-Like individuals, C-Corporations must pay any tax due by the April 18th deadline, regardless of whether or not they file for an extension.
-Some corporations may mail a check for their estimated tax payment, but other are required to make payments using the Electronic Federal Tax Payment System (EFTPS).
+C corporations must pay any business tax due by the April 18 deadline, regardless of whether or not they file for an extension.
+Corporations must also make payments using the Electronic Federal Tax Payment System (EFTPS).

-Any business can voluntarily use the EFTPS system to make federal tax deposits, but businesses with a federal tax liability (including income, payroll and excise taxes) exceeding $200,000 in any calendar year are required to use EFTPS starting with the second succeeding calendar year.
+Any business can voluntarily use the EFTPS system to make federal tax deposits, but corporations are required to use EFTPS to make all federal deposits, including employment taxes, excise taxes, and corporate income taxes.
 You can enroll online, then make payments online or by phone.
-For more information on the EFTPS system, check out IRS Publication 4990, EFTPS Payment Instruction Booklet for Business and Individual Taxpayers.
+For more information on the EFTPS system, check out IRS Publication 4990, EFTPS Payment Instruction Booklet for Business, and Individual Taxpayers.